 Moving a loved one to a dementia care facility can be an exhausting and emotionally challenging process.
 Your first few visits may be uncomfortable.
 Your loved one may be angry with you or you may feel guilty.
 The most important thing to do is to allow yourself some bad days.
 You and your loved one will need time to adjust to this new living situation.
 Transitions are usually easier to manage when you know what to expect and how to help a loved one feel more at home.
 The first step is to meet the staff at the facility and discuss the move with them.
 They have helped many people transition into their facilities and will often know exactly how to help you.
 Their support is always made available to you so do not be afraid to lean on them.

 Weighing the Pros and Cons

-It is vital that the family discuss all their concerns regarding the move, this may include whether it is the right decision, what backup do you have if there is a medical emergency at home, are you still able to care for your loved one at home, does your name drop to the bottom of the waiting list if you decline the room that is being offered and what is the waiting period more or less until another room will open up.
+It is vital that the family discuss all their concerns regarding the move, this may include whether it is the right decision, what backup do you have if there is a medical emergency at home, are you still able to care for your loved one at home, does your name drop to the bottom of the waiting list if you decline the room that is being offered and what is the waiting period more or less until another room will open up at the dementia care facility.
 It is vital to consider your own life after the move, especially if you are the primary caregiver of the person with dementia.

 Set up a meeting first

 Our mission at Livewell is to provide the best service, care and match for you and your family.
 At Livewell, our highest commitment is to the individual.
 We combine specialised care with warmth and a luxurious environment, and we adhere to regularly monitored global best practices.
 The result is a community that encourages dignity and meaningfulness in the lives of our memory-care residents.
-We offer various monthly support groups for families who have loved ones living with dementia.
-These support groups provide a safe environment to ask questions, share experiences and learn more about dementia.
-We encourage families to lean on the Livewell team for support and strength.
-If you would like to find out more about our villages in Somerset West or Bryanston, get in touch with our team today.
+If you would like to find out more about our Estates in Somerset West or Bryanston, get in touch with our team today.